Icon Painting Workshop for Beginners

 ACTIVITIES

-Drawing, painting, hands-on demonstrations, lectures and discussions with personalised mentoring and comprehensive feedback.
+Hands-on demonstrations, drawing and painting with personalised mentoring and comprehensive feedback, lectures and discussions.

 NECESSARY MATERIALS